What Is a Finance Solver & Calculator?

 Who They're For

-- Students preparing for finance exams like the CFA, FRM, and CFP
+- Students preparing for exams like CFA, FRM, and CFP

 Why We Love Them

-- It's the go-to, affordable, and universally accepted choice for finance exams and core calculations.
+- The go-to, affordable, and accepted choice for professional finance exams

 Hewlett-Packard (HP)